 Symbolic expression, symbolic function, or vector or matrix of symbolic expressions or functions.

-Symbolic variable representing the transformation variable.
+Symbolic variable representing the independent variable.
 This variable is often called the "time variable".

-Symbolic variable or expression representing the evaluation point.
+Symbolic variable or expression representing the transformation variable.
 This variable is often called the "complex frequency variable".

 syms x y f = 1/sqrt(x); laplace(f, x, y)

 Compute the Laplace transform of this expression calling the